 Our beaches are picture perfect and even better is the fact that they never really get that busy outside of tourist season.
 We have beaches spanning dozens of miles up the western coast of Pinellas County so there’s room to spread out.

 Grand Central District isn’t the closest neighborhood to the beach but it is near the main road that is a straight shot there.
 Jump on 1st Ave N from Grand Central and you’ll be there in 15 minutes.
 A 15 minute drive to some of the nicest beaches in the United States is not a bad place to be.

 The Grand Central District is in my opinion the best alternative to Downtown when it comes to living in a walkable area.
 There are other cities and neighborhoods in Pinellas County with the small town mainstreet type charm such as Gulfport, Dunedin and Safety Harbor however all of these cities are their own small cities with nothing else super nearby.

 The benefit of The Grand Central District is it has a lot going on for it on it’s own and it’s also just on the outside perimeter of Downtown St. Pete.
 The surrounding neighborhoods provide the perfect combination of neighborhood charm and the bigger part of the city is just a mile away!
 If you’re looking for a single family home in a walkable area of St. Pete, this is a great area to consider.

 Have questions about The Grand Central District?
 Feel free to fill out our contact form below or shoot us an email at email@example.com.
-You can also call or text me on my cell at 727-307-1111.
 Thanks for reading and have a great day!